 - Must have computer skills and dexterity required for data entry

-and retrieval of patient information.
-Must be proficient with
+and retrieval of information.

 - Effective verbal and written communication skills and the

-ability to present information clearly and professionally to
+ability to present information clearly and professionally.

 - Strong interpersonal skills.

 - Performs routine and advanced therapeutic procedures according